 I re-created an experiment done by the University of Rochester.
 The experiment uses four lenses, arranged in a way to bend the light–sort of like a doughnut so that when you put an object between two of the lenses, it disappears!

 For an object, person, for anything to be seen, light waves must come in contact with it.
 If a room is dark enough, you can’t see at all.
 (Once I walked right into the bedroom door, thinking it was open.
-No bruises, but it was a shocker)
+No bruises, but it proves the point!)

 Here’s a look at the set up.
 Yes, that’s a ping pong table!
 I needed a long, flat surface.
 And a way to keep our boxer, Louie from helping too much!

-In the photo, the pencil is not seen between the two lenses, even during the day.
-That’s because the visible light waves bend around it.
-Think prism and how it can bend light.
-(Prisms also separate the visible light waves into their individual wavelengths, or colors, but that’s another topic) The lenses I used for the experiment bend the light.
+In the photo below, the pencil is not seen between the two lenses!
+That’s because the visible light waves bend around the pencil.
+We are essentially bending light!
+Think of a prism and how it can bend light.
+(Prisms also separate the visible light waves into their individual wavelengths or colors, but that’s another topic)

-The formula is below, with a graphic, courtesy of the University of Rochester.
+The formula is below courtesy of the University of Rochester.